lambdatoast/lambdatoast.github.com/_drafts/concrete-vs-abstract.md

 published: false
 ---

-I hate seeing newcomers to programming being confused by bullshit propagated by the "experienced", and/or the rockstars of their programming language community.

-One common source (or result?) of bad thinking is the "Concrete vs. Abstract" dichotomy.
-Always poorly-thought.
-Never substantiated.

-To be clear, I'm not going to claim that the individual terms "abstract" and "concrete" are bullshit (though the latter might be), but rather that the notion of "Concrete vs. Abstract", as commonly used in "the industry", is very unhelpful, creates unnecessary scary monsters, and eventually cause people to design programs badly.
+The talk of "Concrete vs. Abstract", as commonly practiced in "the industry", can be very unhelpful and misguiding, causing programmers to design programs badly.

-## On abstraction
+## On abstraction and the real world

-I have been told many times, in different ways, that the "abstract" has less to do with the "real world", than the "concrete", which deals with "real", "practical", stuff.
+I have been told many times, in different ways, that the "abstract" has less to do with the "real world", than the "concrete", which in turn deals with more "real", "practical", stuff.

 But what is an abstraction?

-To have an abstraction means to have a way to talk about **the** problem, and **nothing** else.
+If you have a problem, then to have an abstraction means to have a way to talk about **the** problem, and **nothing** else.

 This is why, when using lists, you'll see something like `length: List[A] => Int` (where `A` is a type parameter).